(This post comes from my experience of adding

 If I see a person carrying a load on the road side, I say ‘lug’ and ‘pavement’.

 Key is to come up with these words in a flash.
 Go for speed, not accuracy.
-(You’ll have similar reaction time when speaking.)
+(After all, you’ll have similar reaction time when speaking.)
 If you can’t think of an appropriate word for what you see instantaneously – and there will be plenty in the beginning – skip it.

 This vocabulary exercise also serves an unintended, though important, objective of curbing the tendency to first think in the native language and then translating into English as you speak.
 This happens because the spontaneity in coming up with words forces you to think directly in English.
 You may learn more on how to control thinking in native language and other strategies to improve your spoken English here: